Declaration of interests

 Political affiliations

-I’m on the Expert Working Group for the Labour Campaign for Drug Policy Reform though that has been very quiet in the past 1-2 years with little to no current activities.
+In the past I was on the Expert Working Group for the Labour Campaign for Drug Policy Reform - but that has been very quiet in the past few years with little to no current activities.

 This is more nebulous but I do think political beliefs can be an important declaration of interest.
 Describing oneself as on the left’ or right’ is rather inadequate.
 The website Political Compass offers a simple tool for a slightly more nuanced approach.
 The image shows where I sit.